CatPerry/covid-19-javascript-class-prototyping-tutorial/README.md

 That's it for this class, but wait there's more!

 ##Other JavaScript Class functions and syntax
-The current CoronaVirus class is pretty simple and doesnt have some other core JS class functionality, including the following:
+The current CoronaVirus class is pretty simple and doesn't have some other core JS class functionality, including the following:
 - `Inheritance` through Subclasses! e.g.
   ```javascript
   class Covid19 extends CoronaVirus {}
   ```
 - Private methods
 - Static methods
-- Field declarations (public nd private)
+- Field declarations (public and private)
 - `Super()` (refers to the parent class)
 - And more.

-I hope this guide helps you understand and manipulate JavaScript classes your self.
+I hope this guide helps you understand and manipulate JavaScript classes a bit more.

-These are CRUCIAL to understand as native JavaScript functionality.
-They're often skimmed over by junior engineers, until they're asked about during TECHNICAL INTERVIEWS!
-So learn them now, and never be stumpedagain by this classic and cruicial interview question.
+These are crucial parts of core JavaScript functionality to understand.
+They're often skimmed over by junior engineers, until they're asked about them during technical interviews.
+So learn them now, and never be stumped again by this classic and fundamental JavaScript knowledge again.

+Have you ever been asked to build a class during a JavaScript interview?
+If so, how hard was it?
+Or what was the craziest "Build a JS class" interview question you were ever asked?
+Leave a note in the comments.